He developed a polling service known as VOTR, which is an open-source project.

 From that day I made a promise to myself to actively participate when I have the time, and I haven’t looked back since then.

-I’ve written over 250 answers till date on various topics and programming languages which include android programming, python, Django, flask and Odoo development.
+I’ve written over 250 answers to date on various topics and programming languages which include android programming, Python, Django, Flask, and Odoo development.

 I’ve also gotten a lot of feedback on my answers, and that’s what encourages me to keep on helping others.

 StackOverflow was really helpful to me when I was still in the university.
 I got stuck on so many things during my final year project, I kept on asking questions and getting answers.

 It was amazing, without them I don’t think I would have been able to complete my final year school project on time (I finished first and I was given an award as the best programmer of my set).

 The most amazing part about StackOverflow is the chat rooms and there you can meet and interact with several developers.

 I’ve even had the chance to talk to my mentor Martjin Pieters and one of the core contributors to Flask, David Law(@davidism).

 For the sake of brevity, I’ll cut my story short…